 “All parents damage their children.
 It cannot be helped.
 Youth, like pristine glass, absorbs the prints of its handlers.
 Some parents smudge, others crack, a few shatter childhoods completely into jagged little pieces, beyond repair.”

-“This Be The Verse” favoured by teens everywhere, because it allows them to swear with impunity:
+“This Be The Verse” favored by teens everywhere because it allows them to swear with impunity: